 Number of Variables

 Covariance usually determines the relationship between the two variables.
-Correlation, on the other hand, can help involve relationships between multiple variables.
+On the other hand, correlation can help involve relationships between multiple variables.

 Both Correlation and Covariance find their uses beyond mathematics as well.
-Both the concepts are used by financial analysts to determine various stock market strategies and for financial models as well.
+Financial analysts use both the concepts to determine various stock market strategies and for financial models as well.
 Even though both the concepts are similar to each other, given a choice, an analyst would go for correlation.
-Any change in scale, location and dimension has no effect on correlation.
-Also, since it is always between -1 to +1, one can easily use it for comparison.1,2
+Any change in scale, location, and dimension does not affect correlation.
+Also, since it is always between -1 to +1, one can easily use it for comparison.